blittable/rustup/lesson_nine/README.md

 ## The problem

 Look at the code below.
 We pass our &str's to a function, that does an evaluation, and then returns one of the str's After the function returns, the parameter &str's, go out of scope.

-The compiler efficiently wants to drop the references at the end of the scoped block, *but* the returned value is referencing one of them.
-The compiler neeeds explicit instructions.
+The borrow-checker efficiently wants to drop the references at the end of the scoped block, *but* the returned value is referencing one of them.

+The compiler needs explicit instructions.
 This is done with a special 'marker' called the 'lifetime annotation.'

 ```rust